 This policy should not be seen as a substitute for private medical health cover and / or work cover or accident and life cover.
 Any activity which is not part of the placement (for example extreme sports, sightseeing or shopping) is not covered by the University's personal accident insurance.

 Public Liability Insurance

-You are indemnified for your legal liability in respect of third party claims for damages to property or injury to persons while undertaking approved unpaid placement.
+Students are indemnified for legal liability in respect of third party claims for damages to property or injury to persons while undertaking approved unpaid placement.
 This cover does not extend to incidents involving motor vehicles.